 Talos’ Reputation Center provides access to expansive threat data and related information.

 Talos’ IP and Domain Data Center is the world’s most comprehensive real-time threat detection network.
 The data is made up of daily security intelligence across millions of deployed web, email, firewall and IPS appliances.
-Talos detects and correlates threats in real time using the largest threat detection network in the world spanning web requests, emails, malware samples, open source data sets, endpoint intelligence, and network intrusions.
-The Email and Web Traffic Reputation Center is able transform some of Talos's data into actionable threat intelligence and tools to improve your security posture.
+Talos detects and correlates threats in real time using the largest threat detection network in the world spanning web requests, emails, malware samples, open-source data sets, endpoint intelligence, and network intrusions.
+The Email and Web Traffic Reputation Center is able to transform some of Talos' data into actionable threat intelligence and tools to improve your security posture.

 The Cisco Talos Intelligence Group maintains a reputation disposition on billions of files.
 This reputation system is fed into the AMP, FirePower, ClamAV, and Open-Source Snort product lines.
 The tools below allow you to do casual lookups against the Talos File Reputation system.
 This system limits you to one lookup at a time, and is limited to only hash matching.
 This lookup does not reflect the full capabilities of the Advanced Malware Protection (AMP) system.